primerpop/easyloader/README.md

   like that found and used by composer.
 In fact, dropping this into the root of many annoying composer projects and including easyloader instead often resolves awful bootstrap and autoload problems.

+# Usage

+Download or copy and paste into the directory containing your PHP classes and include it in an entry point script as you normally would.

+include("../easyloader.php");